yudaprama/agenticSeek/README.md

 python3 cli.py
 ```

-We advice you set `headless_browser` to False in the config.ini for CLI mode.
+We advise you set `headless_browser` to False in the config.ini for CLI mode.

 **Options 2:** Run with the Web interface.